Wayfear/Coacher/INSTALL.md

 ## Installation

 Most of the requirements of this projects are exactly the same as [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).
-If you have any problem of your environment, you should check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
+If you have any question of your environment, you should check their [issues page](https://github.com/facebookresearch/maskrcnn-benchmark/issues) first.
 Hope you will find the answer.

 ### Requirements:
 - PyTorch >= 1.2 (Mine 1.4.0 (CUDA 10.1))